The Complete Guide

 4. Look for an online, mentor supported course you can take at your own pace

 An online education will make it incredibly easy for you to earn your certification at your own pace and on your own schedule.
 Plus, you’ll get the help and mentorship you need when you need it!
-This is key to maintain family time and current work responsibilities as you get ready for your new career.
+This is key to maintaining family time and current work responsibilities as you get ready for your new career without losing balance.

 5. Find out if textbooks are included in the cost of the program